kairos-io/kairos/docs/content/installation/configuration.md

   offline: true
   # Manually set node role.
 Available: master, worker.
 Defaults auto (none)
   role: "master"
+  # User defined network-id.
+Can be used to have multiple clusters in the same network
+  network_id: "dev"

 vpn:
   # EdgeVPN environment options